-Uli received his B.A. from Harvard in 1991, and his Ph.D. from Yale in Comparative Literature in 1995, and first joined NYU as assistant professor in NYU's Department of German in 1996.
-A widely published author, editor, and translator, he is an expert on modern poetry, literary theory, and photography, and has published extensively on these and other topics.
+Vice Provost Baer received his B.A. from Harvard in 1991, and his Ph.D. from Yale in Comparative Literature in 1995, and was first appointed at NYU as Assistant Professor of German in 1996.
+A widely published author, editor, and translator, he is an expert on poetry, literary theory, and photography, and has published extensively on these and other topics.
 He has lectured in many locations around the world on the globalization of higher education, and on diversity as the means to institutional excellence.
-He is the recipient of numerous awards and honors, including a Guggenheim Fellowship, NYU's Golden Dozen Teaching Award (twice), a Getty Research Fellowship, and an Alexander von Humboldt Fellowship.
+He is the recipient of numerous awards and honors, including a Simon Guggenheim Fellowship, NYU's Golden Dozen Teaching Award (twice), a Getty Research Fellowship, and an Alexander von Humboldt Fellowship.
 Among his books are The Rilke Alphabet, Beggar's Chicken: Stories from Shanghai, Hannah Arendt zwischen den Disziplinen (co-editor), The Claims of Literature: A Shoshana Felman Reader (co-editor), Rainer Maria Rilke: Letters on Life (translator and editor), Spectral Evidence: The Photography of Trauma, the anthology 110 Stories: New York Writes After September 11, and Remnants of Song: Trauma and the Experience of Modernity in Charles Baudelaire and Paul Celan.

 Visit the following links for information on the responsibilities of the Vice Provost for Faculty, Arts, Humanities, and Diversity regarding: